fbpx

 Massachusetts Sues Four Companies

-There’s even an example of a state filing a lawsuit.
+There’s even an example of a state filing an asbestos lawsuit.
 In 2021, Massachusetts sued four companies regarding asbestos abatement (removal) and storage.
 The incident occurred in Springfield, Massachusetts, at the city’s former YMCA building.
 The lawsuit alleges the four entities violated the state’s Clean Air Act due to how asbestos was removed and stored.

 The companies sued were: